TAP-GGC/Foe/README.md

 ## Description
 * Difficulty Level: Intermediate
 * Target Audience: High School - College
-* Duration of Workshop: 45 min - 1 hr
+* Duration of Workshop: 1hr - 1hr30min
 * Needed Materials: Computer, Internet Access
 * The goal of this project is to educate others about JavaScript basics while building a HTML/CSS webpage.
 * Foes is a web-hosted project.
 This project is curated to peak the interest of non-IT and beginning IT majors.